s334047/KirunaExplorer-09/Retrospective/Retrospective-Sprint3.md

 - Improvement goals for the next sprint and how to achieve them (technical tasks, team coordination, etc.)

 1. Checking everything before proceeding, so we don't have to come back to previous things
-2. Pay attention to work in progress modifications, especially on telegram, to avoid last minute changes.
+2. Pay close attention to work-in-progress modifications, especially on Telegram, to avoid last-minute changes.
-3. Pay attention on coordinations' crucial points, just to be prepared and avoid problems before they will appear.
+3. Focus on coordination's crucial points to be prepared and prevent problems before they arise.

 - One thing you are proud of as a Team!!

-1. We are proud of how many stories we are doing even if we are only a group of 5 people
+1. We are proud of how many stories we have completed, even though we are only a group of five people.
-2. Despite some difficulties that we had in the first two sprints of this course, we managed to overcome them.
+2. Despite the difficulties we faced in the first two sprints of this course, we managed to overcome them.
-Right now we are almost in a stressless environment, comunicating really well and performing good activity workflow.
+Now, we are working in an almost stress-free environment, communicating effectively, and maintaining a smooth workflow.